olivblvck/CT-Logs/README.md

 - Permutation checks are limited (max 30), and WHOIS is only called for domains flagged as suspicious
 - Uses in-memory caches (`TTLCache` and `lru_cache`) to prevent redundant DNS and WHOIS queries
 - Debug prints show which permutations were generated and checked (e.g. `[DEBUG]` Permutation: `xxx.com` (`base: yyy.com`))
+- Domains with missing WHOIS creation date are marked with `-1` and excluded from age-based scoring
+- Analysis script deduplicates rows to avoid skewing results from repeated entries
 ---

 ##  False Positives & Limitations